 Transportation in Locust Lake State Park

-The most common way to access the park is by taking I-81, which is located above the park and is a major road. if you are coming from the south you could take Moss Glen Road that is an exit off US-209.
+The most common way to access the park is by taking I-81, which is located above the park and is a major road.
 The entrance to the park is in the northwest area and it serves as the access road to the camping grounds.
 If you are coming from the south the park is quite hard to get to if you have a big rig as there are winding roads that are heavily treed.

 Campgrounds and parking in Locust Lake State Park